AmasuSuley/api/README.md

 # Django API Project

 ## Overview
-This project is a Django-based API service designed to [provide specific functionality].
+This project is a Django-based API service.
 It is deployed on AWS.

 ## Technologies Used
 - Python